cncf/wg-serverless/workflow/spec/spec.md

 Serverless workflow does not limit implementors to use any expression language they choose to evaluate expressions with.
-Expressions define a "expressionLanguage" parameter which uniquely identifies the expression language to be used for evaluation, and a "body" parameter which defines the actual expression.
+Expressions define "language" parameter to be used for evaluation, and a "body" parameter which defines the actual expression.

 Note that top-level workflow "expressionLanguage" property can be set to define the default